helenclx/helenchong.dev/src/statements/accessibility.md

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.

 Feedbacks and suggestions for improving the accessibility of this site are welcome.
-You can [contact me via email](mailto:{{sitemeta.siteAuthor.email}}).
+You can [contact me](/contact).